sumanbiswas7/serverless-api-template/README.md

 ## Contributing

-If you find any bugs or have suggestions for improvements, feel free to open an issue or make a pull request.
+The serverless-api-template is open-source, and we welcome contributions from the community.
+If you have any suggestions, bug reports, or improvements, feel free to contribute to the template by submitting a pull request on the repository.

+Your contributions will help to make this template better and more useful for others, and will also help to grow the repository.
+Whether you're a seasoned developer or just starting out, we encourage you to get involved and make a difference.

+If you have any questions or need assistance with your contribution, feel free to reach out.
+We're always here to help and support you in your efforts.

+Thank you for your interest in contributing to the node-express-serverless-api template!